 A. Understand as you read.
 Never skim/scan your first reading of the passage.
 It's okay if you do not understand 1-2 sentences here and there.
 It could be because of the domain that passage is taken from or the vocabulary associated with it.
 A single reading of the passage does not mean you won't turn to the passage after you are done reading.
 As you answer questions, there would be numerous times when you re-glance the paragraphs looking for keywords to eliminate few options - and that's perfectly normal.
 That's how RC questions are supposed to be solved.

-Skimming/scanning puts you at a disadvantage – it doesn’t increase your comprehension.
-More often than not, it hampers your understanding by only equipping you with a partial viewpoint of the author.
-In addition, you waste precious time because you’d anyway be reading the entire paragraphs again when you start answering questions.
+Skimming/scanning puts you at a disadvantage - it doesn't increase your comprehension.
+More often than not, it hampers your understanding by only equipping you with a partial view of the author.
+In addition, you waste precious time because you'd anyway be reading the entire paragraphs again when you start answering questions.

 Q. Should I look at the questions first before reading the passage?
 Or should I read the passage first and then answer questions?